 Students may not engage in the publication, sale, or distribution—online or by any other means—of syllabi, assignments, examinations, abstracts, or notes or transcriptions of the lectures and other course-related materials or required reading in any course of instruction in the University.

 This regulation is not intended to preclude situations in which students may act as assistants to instructors who are themselves preparing lectures or other course-related materials, either for informal distribution (without sale) to members of a particular course or department, or for formal publication and sale by a publisher.

-An undergraduate is subject to disciplinary action if that student makes use of any paid or unpaid tutor, tutoring service or facility other than that regularly authorized by the Office of the Dean of the College.
+An undergraduate is subject to disciplinary action if that student makes use of any paid or unpaid tutor, tutoring service, A.I. tutoring bot, or facility other than that regularly authorized by the Office of the Dean of the College.
 Also, no undergraduate may accept compensation for tutoring in Princeton courses except as authorized by the Office of the Dean of the College.
 Graduate students should consult the Office of the Dean of the Graduate School.

 The academic departments of the University have varying requirements for the acknowledgment of sources, but certain fundamental principles apply to all levels of work.
 In order to prevent any misunderstanding, students are expected to study and comply with the following basic requirements.
 If you have any questions about when and how to cite your sources, ask the course instructor.
 An important general rule is this: if you are unsure whether or not to acknowledge a source, always err on the side of caution and completeness by citing rather than not citing.

 Any quotations, however small, must be placed in quotation marks or clearly indented beyond the regular margin.
 Any quotation must be accompanied (either within the text or in a footnote) by a precise indication of the source—identifying the author, title, place and date of publication (where relevant), and page numbers.
 Any sentence or phrase which is not the original work of the student must be acknowledged.